 (Mateo’s perspective)

 A tear opens in the sky above the city.
-Someone falls through it and should die on impact.
+Someone falls through it and should be dead on impact.

 Mateo finds him first.
-A short blond stranger with pale green eyes and torn skin that hides metal, moving tech, things no body should have.
-Then the stranger says Mateo’s name like he has known it for years.
+A short blond stranger with pale green eyes and torn skin hiding metal, moving tech, things no body should have.

 Mateo helps him disappear.

-Soon the world is looking too.
+It doesn’t take long before the rest of the world comes looking too.
 Governments, labs, soldiers.
-Everyone wants the man from the sky and the technology inside him.
-Mateo learns enough to be terrified: reality is layered, death is not the end, and most people never notice when they cross over.
+Everyone wants the man from the sky and the technology living inside him.
+What Mateo learns is enough to scare him: reality runs deeper than anyone thinks, death isn’t the end, and most people never even notice when they’ve crossed over.

-The stranger is built to survive.
-He is not built to be held.
+The stranger was built to survive.
+He was never built to be held.

 On the run, Mateo becomes the one steady thing in his life.
-Not a scientist.
-Not a hero.
-Just someone who stays.
-But staying has a cost, and the closer they get, the clearer it becomes: keeping him might mean tearing the last thread back to where he came from.
+Not a scientist, not a hero, just someone who stays.
+But staying comes at a cost, and the closer they get, the harder it is to ignore: holding on to the stranger might mean cutting the last thread connecting him to where he came from.

-A love story about holding on when everything says let go.
+A love story about holding on when everything is telling you to let go.